MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-VIII-Agricultural-Marketing-Service-Federal-Grain-Inspection-Service-Fair-Trade-Practices-Program-Department-Agriculture/subchapter-A-Federal-Grain-Inspection/part-810-Official-United-States-Standards-Grain/subpart-G-United-States-Standards-Oats/subjectgroup-ECFRc4c850aadd42647-Terms-Defined/section-810.1002.md

 ##### § 810.1002 Definition of other terms. #####

-(a) *Fine seeds.* All matter that passes through a5/64 triangular-hole sieve after sieving according to procedures prescribed in FGIS instructions.
+(a) *Fine seeds.* All matter that passes through a 5/64 triangular-hole sieve after sieving according to procedures prescribed in FGIS instructions.

 (b) *Foreign material.* All matter other than oats, wild oats, and other grains.